rundeck/docs/docs/learning/howto/troubleshooting.md

 `Example stacktrace of a stuck db`
 ```
 [2023-11-22T16:21:28,445] ERROR rundeckapp.Application [main] - Cannot obtain lock on table DATABASECHANGELOGLOCK.
-This could be due to a database connection issue when starting a Process Automation instance.
+This could be due to a database connection issue when starting a Runbook Automation instance.
-To force the unlock you must first make sure that are no Process Automation instances running using this DB.
-You can change the lock status directly on the database and start Process Automation again by setting 'LOCKED' field in the table 'DATABASECHANGELOGLOCK' as false (or 0 depending on the database)
+To force the unlock you must first make sure that are no Runbook Automation instances running using this DB.
+You can change the lock status directly on the database and start Runbook Automation again by setting 'LOCKED' field in the table 'DATABASECHANGELOGLOCK' as false (or 0 depending on the database)
 liquibase.exception.LockException: Could not acquire change log lock.
 Currently locked by MY_PC (192.168.3.29) since 11/20/23, 2:20 PM
 	at liquibase.lockservice.StandardLockService.waitForLock(StandardLockService.java:275) ~[liquibase-core-4.19.0.jar:?]
 	at liquibase.Liquibase.lambda$update$1(Liquibase.java:239) ~[liquibase-core-4.19.0.jar:?]